Sonic CD: Release

-Rereleases
+Re-releases

 Sonic CD was originally released for the Sega CD (seen here attached below the Genesis).

 Two versions of Sonic CD were released for Windows: one in 1995 for Pentium processors, and another in 1996 for DirectX.
 The Pentium version was only bundled with new computers and never sold in stores; Sega worked with Intel to make the game work properly.
-The DirectX version was released under the Sega PC label, and it was released in North America on July 8 and in Japan on August 9.
+The DirectX version was released under the Sega PC label and it was released in Japan on August 9, 1996, and in North America on September 20, 1996.
 This version is mostly identical to the original release, but loading screens were added and it is only compatible with older versions of Windows.
 Both Windows versions use the North American soundtrack.

 The 1996 Windows version was ported to the GameCube and PlayStation 2 in August 2005 for Sonic Gems Collection.
 This port uses the original soundtrack in Japan and the North American soundtrack elsewhere.
 The ports introduced some graphical problems, such as a blurry anti-flicker presentation, but the opening animation is presented in a higher quality fullscreen view.

-In 2009, independent programmer Christian Whitehead produced a proof-of-concept video of a remastered version of Sonic CD, using his Retro Engine, running on iOS.
-Sega released this version in December 2011 for Android, iOS, PlayStation 3, and Xbox 360, and later in January 2012 for Windows via Steam with assistance from BlitWorks in the PC and console ports.
-The remaster features enhancements such as widescreen graphics, fine-tuned collision detection to make time traveling more consistent, refined visuals and frame rate for Special Stages, the option for spin dash physics from Sonic the Hedgehog 2, both the Japanese and North American soundtracks, the ability to unlock Tails as a playable character, and achievement and trophy support.
+In 2009, the independent developer Christian Whitehead produced a proof-of-concept video of a remastered version of Sonic CD, using his Retro Engine running on iOS.
+Sega released this version in December 2011 for Android, iOS, PlayStation 3, and Xbox 360, and in January 2012 on Steam, with assistance from BlitWorks in the PC and console ports.
+The remake features enhancements such as widescreen graphics, fine-tuned collision detection to make time traveling more consistent, refined visuals and frame rate for Special Stages, the option for spin dash physics from Sonic the Hedgehog 2, both the Japanese and North American soundtracks, the ability to unlock Tails as a playable character, and achievement and trophy support.
 Whitehead designed two original stages, but they were excluded as Sega wanted to keep the game faithful to the original release.
-The remaster was not released on the Wii as it exceeded the WiiWare download size.
+The remake was not released on the Wii as it exceeded the WiiWare download size.
 It was included in the 2022 compilation Sonic Origins, which removed voice lines for Sonic and Amy.
 Amy and Knuckles also became selectable characters in a later update to Origins.